NASA-SARP/sarp_lessons/contributing/env_setup.md

 # Contributing to SARP Lessons

+## How can I contribute?

+Want to help make the SARP programming website better?
+Here are a few ways:
+- submit [a Github Issue](https://github.com/NASA-SARP/sarp_lessons/issues) documenting a mistake or error you found on the website
+- contribute a piece of your code to the Examples section

+Talk to your coding mentor to learn more about the steps for completing either of these contributions!

 ## Set up the docs environment locally

 This repo can be cloned from github using the clone url: